• Skip to primary navigation

 • For a dish with Italian flair, substitute Monterrey Jack cheese with Fontina and add cooked crumbled Italian sausage.

-• My personal favorite is to add diced ham and replace the Monterrey Jack Cheese with Gruyere cheese.
+• My favorite is adding diced ham and replacing the Monterrey Jack Cheese with Gruyere cheese.

 • There are so many options!